SergiusTheBest/FindWDK/README.md

 FindWDK is licensed under the OSI-approved 3-clause BSD license.
 You can freely use it in your commercial or opensource software.

 # Version history

+## Version 1.0.1 (13 Mar 2018)
+- New: Add ability to link to WDK libraries
+- New: Add MinifilterCppDriver sample
+- Fix: W4 warnings in C version of the driver, add missing /W4 /WX for C compiler

 ## Version 1.0.0 (03 Feb 2018)
 - Initial public release